ethyl2/gameOfLifeLiteBrite/README.md

 Depending on the initial layout of the grid, the cells may form various patterns as the game advances.

+In this version, the colors of the cells change, according to how long they have been alive.

 ## What problem does it solve?

 My project, specifically, can repeatedly update each cell in the grid, displaying the next generations of cells